FSD: Fully-Specialized Detector via Neural Architecture Search: Methodology

 \subsection{Objectives}

 Following DARTS~\cite{liu2018darts}, we carry out our FSD-NAS in a differentiable way of joint optimization of the network architecture, denoted as $\alpha$, and parameter weights, denoted as $w$.
 Targeting to find the optimal architecture $\alpha^*$ with optimal weights $w^*$, we minimize the train loss and validation loss, denoted as $\mathcal{L}^{train}$ and $\mathcal{L}^{val}$, respectively.
-Details of the DARTS~\cite{liu2018darts} are provided in the supplementary material.

 For modeling detection tasks, we separate the training loss $\mathcal{L}^{train}$ and the validation loss $\mathcal{L}^{val}$ into $\mathcal{L}^{train}_{bone}$ and $\mathcal{L}^{train}_{head}$, $\mathcal{L}^{val}_{bone}$ and $\mathcal{L}^{val}_{head}$, respectively, representing the corresponding loss of corresponding part (i.e. the backbone and the head) of the network.
 We further separate parameter weights $w$ into $w_{bone}$ and $w_{head}$, $\alpha$ into $\alpha_{bone}$ and $\alpha_{head}$, denoting parameter weights and the architecture encoding of the backbone and the detection head, respectively.
 In the following sections, we show our formulation of NAS problems using the above-mentioned symbols.